 Just the scene with Tamaki at Kotoko's grave, telling her how much he loved Haruhi.

-Kasanoda getting accepted by his classmates as a nice guy.
+Kasanoda getting accepted by his classmates as a nice guy and getting the friendships of many girls, and even Hikaru and Kaoru.

 The post-ending bonus chapter about an evening Haruhi and Tamaki spends together the 8th month in Boston.
 Haruhi finds Tamaki asleep on her couch after she's finished studying, and feels sorry for how little time she gets to spend with him when she badly wants to.
 Next thing she knows, Tamaki reveals to being awake and pulls her onto his lap, causing much flailing from her until she accidentally hits his face with a book.
 After frantically apologizing, Tamaki tells her that it's a book on "how to be a good husband" of which one of the points reads "remember to express your love to your wife daily".
 Haruhi blushes and tells him to stop reading it already, when he tilts her lips towards his and reads "remember to kiss her every day"... only to be interrupted by a sudden loud rumble from Haruhi's stomach.
 They blush and laugh about it and is later shown watching a movie while sitting in an adorable coupley position.

 The look on Haruhi's face when Tamaki moves in to kiss her deserves a mention.
-She goes from flushed and embarrassed at his reading from the book to the cutest "yes, kiss me" face.
+She goes from flushed and embarrassed at his reading from the book to the cutest "kiss me" face.